-- Write the matrix representation of a set of linear equations and to analyse the solution of the system of equations - Find the Eigen values and Eigenvectors - Reduce the quadratic form to canonical form using orthogonaltransformations. - Analyse the nature of sequence andseries. - Solve the applications on the mean valuetheorems. - Evaluate the improper integrals using Beta and Gammafunctions - Find the extreme values of functions of two variables with/ without constraints.
+- 1. Write the matrix representation of a set of linear equations and to analyze the solution of the system of equations. - 2.
+Find the Eigen values and Eigen vectors and reduce the quadratic form to canonical form using orthogonal transformations. - 3.
+Analyze the nature of convergence of sequence and series. - 4.
+Solve problems involving mean value theorems and evaluate the improper integrals using Beta and Gamma functions. - 5.
+Find the extreme values of functions of two variables with/ without constraints.

-UNIT-I: Matrices
+UNIT-I: Matrices 10L

-Matrices: Types of Matrices, Symmetric; Hermitian; Skew-symmetric; Skew-Hermitian; orthogonal matrices; Unitary Matrices; rank of a matrix by Echelon form and Normal form, Inverse of Non-singular matrices by Gauss-Jordan method; System of linear equations; solving system of Homogeneous and Non-Homogeneous equations.
-Gauss elimination method; Gauss Seidel Iteration Method.
+Matrices: Types of Matrices, Symmetric; Hermitian; Skew-symmetric; Skew-Hermitian; Orthogonal matrices; Unitary Matrices; rank of a matrix by Echelon form and Normal form, Inverse of Non-singular matrices by Gauss-Jordan method; System of linear equations; solving system of Homogeneous and Non-Homogeneous equations.
+Gauss -elimination method; Gauss Seidel Iteration Method.